pakozm/lua-mapreduce/README.md

-Looking to these numbers, it is clear that the better is to work in main memory and in local storage filesystem, as in the naive Lua implementation, which needs only 17 seconds (user time), but uses local disk files.
-The map-reduce approach takes 64 seconds (real time) with four workers and 146 seconds (user time) with only one worker.
-These last two numbers are comparable with the naive shellscript implementation using pipes, which takes 143 seconds (user time).
-Concluding, the preliminar lua-mapreduce implementation, using MongoDB for communication and GridFS for auxiliary storage, is up to **2** times faster than a shellscript implementation using pipes.
+Looking to these numbers, it is clear that the better is to work in main memory and in local storage filesystem, as in the naive Lua implementation, which needs only 26 seconds (real time), but uses local disk files.
+The map-reduce approach takes 49 seconds (real time) with four workers and 146 seconds (real time) with only one worker.
+These last two numbers are comparable with the naive shellscript implementation using pipes, which takes 146 seconds (real time).
+Concluding, the preliminar lua-mapreduce implementation, using four workers and MongoDB for communication and GridFS for auxiliary storage, is up to **3** times faster than a shellscript implementation using pipes.
 Both implementations sort the data in order to aggregate the results.
 In the future, a larger data task will be choosen to compare this implementation with raw map-reduce in MongoDB and/or